Where to get support

 OneLink provide the ACT Homelessness Services Coordinated Intake, and information or referral pathways to other community services in the ACT.
 Available Monday to Friday, 8am - 6pm.

 Visit their website, visit their shopfront at Nature Conservation House, Corner Emu Bank & Benjamin Way, Belconnen, or call 1800 176 468 for self-referral, agency referrals or more info.

 Red Cross Roadhouse Services (afternoon meal, Saturday - Thursday)

 Red Cross Roadhouse Services delivers a free hot meal and information service from Room I in the Griffin Centre.
 Red Cross operates the information service 6 nights per week providing information on housing and employment and referral to other support services.
-On Friday afternoons, an evening meal service is provided by Stasia's Soup Kitchen in Garema Place - not in the Griffin Centre.
+On Friday afternoons, an evening meal service is provided by Stasia's Soup Kitchen in Garema Place (see below), not in the Griffin Centre.

 Meal service 3.00 - 5:45 pm Monday and Wednesday; 4:30 - 5.45 pm Tuesday, Thursday, Saturday and Sunday.

 Visit their website, visit Meeting Room 1, Ground Floor Griffin Centre, 20 Genge Street Canberra City, or call 02 6287 4311 for service times, meal providers and locations, and more info.